Breaking down the Detox phase

 In order to participate in the carefully designed program at the treatment center, you will have to obtain a medical clearance.
 You will meet with a staff member who will take vital information from you upon admittance, and this may take a few hours.
 After that, staff will be assigned to you and you will meet with doctors and therapists to determine a treatment plan.
-During detox phase, items will be discussed with the team to decide on medical clearance.
-If there are off site activities which may be too taxing on you, but you can sit and participate in a group session at the residency, you may receive what’s called a “partial medical clearance.”
+During the detox phase, items will be discussed with the team to decide on medical clearance.
+If there are off-site activities which may be too taxing on you, but you can sit and participate in a group session at the residency, you may receive what’s called a “partial medical clearance.”
 Until you receive a full medical clearance, some programming will be restricted.

 What happens if I can’t get out of bed during detox?

 It may seem as if you cannot get out of bed while you are in withdrawals.
 However, it is often times that you will feel better if you do.
 Try and keep an open mind to be able to join groups in session, or sitting at meal time with your peers, even if you aren’t hungry, can speed up the detox process.
 If you need to stay in bed for a longer time than the staff believes you need, you may be given another medical assessment and if needed, taken down a level and end up in the hospital.
 Most times detoxing is worsened by a negative outlook and psychological stressors which can inhibit getting better sooner.

 Will I be able to see the doctor after detox?